LiamMarrinan/Latin102/Quiz-2.md

 **Latin Relative Clauses**

-The brothers, who came to the wedding with Eurytion, were violent Centaurs.
+**The brothers, who came to the wedding with Eurytion, were violent Centaurs.
-> 1. qui
+> 1. quibbis
 > 2. Fratres (masculine,nomanitive,plural)
-> 3. nomanitive because the antecedent is the subject of the sentence and is in the nomanitive case
+> 3. nomanitive because the antecedent is the subject of the sentence and is in the nomanitive case**

-Dexamenus was afraid of Eurytion, who Deanira was promised in marriage to.
+Dexamenus was afraid of Eurytion, to whom Deianira was promised in marriage.
-> 1. quem
+> 1. cui
-> 2. Eurytion (masculine,accusitive,singular)
+> 2. Eurytion (masculine,dative,singular)
-> 3. accusitive because the antecedent is the object of the sentence and is in the accusitive case
+> 3. dative because it is the indirect object.

 Eurytion, whose brothers were centaurs, expected to marry Deianira.
 > 1. cuius